How to Prioritize Product Features: Popular Strategies and Prioritization Frameworks

 You can use a schematic representation of your project via the Product Tree method to prioritize features.
 It helps visualize the importance of the planned functionality, so you can use a template or draw the tree on a whiteboard during brainstorming.
 Optionally, make use of sticky notes, giving every team member about five, so they can pitch their feature ideas and place them on the tree according to where they believe it belongs in terms of priority.

-The must-have features go on the trunk, the ones you plan for the early release go on the lower branches, and put the less prioritized ones higher.
+As you approach your product features prioritization, note that the must-have features go on the trunk, the ones you plan for the early release go on the lower branches, and put the less prioritized ones higher.
 Mind that the tree trunk represents your product's foundation and essence.
 Then, analyze the result, discussing which features were mentioned more often than others and how to prioritize them.

 Quality Function Deployment